TRaSH-Guides/Guides/docs/Downloaders/Deluge/Tips/Unraid-Mover.md

 ![!Select user script](images/Unraid-settings-user-scripts-edit-deluge-mover.png)

-Copy/Paste the following in the new window that opens, then click `SAVE CHANGES`.
+Choose your method (select a tab) and copy/paste the script in the new window that opens, then click `SAVE CHANGES`.
 === "Python (Native)"

     ``` bash